 Salento to Medellín Bus (or Medellín to Salento)

-Getting to and from Medellín is even easier as direct connections are now available through Flota Occidental.
+Getting from Salento to Medellín by bus (and the return journey, Medellín to Salento) is even easier as direct connections are available through Flota Occidental.

-The journey takes approximately 6 hours, drops passengers at Terminal del Sur Medellín where local buses and reasonably priced taxis are available to take you to your final destination (just remember to ask the driver to put the meter on).
+The journey takes approximately 6 hours, travelling through Pereira before dropping passengers at Terminal del Sur Medellín.
+There, local buses and reasonably priced taxis are available to take you to your final destination (just remember to ask the driver to put the meter on).

 Obviously, if you’re wanting to make either of these journeys in reverse (Medellín to Salento or Salento to Bogota) the same instructions can be applied, working from back to front.